michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - v: advance or set forth in court
 - n: an association organized to promote art or science or education
 ### Family
-institute: instituted, institutes, instituting, institution+;institution: institutional, institutionalise, institutionalize, institutions;institutional: institutionally, noninstitutional;institutionalise: institutionalised;institutionalised: noninstitutionalised;institutionalize: institutionalized, institutionalizes, institutionalizing;institutionalized: noninstitutionalized
+- institute: instituted, institutes, instituting, institution+
+- institution: institutional, institutionalise, institutionalize, institutions
+- institutional: institutionally, noninstitutional
+- institutionalise: institutionalised
+- institutionalised: noninstitutionalised
+- institutionalize: institutionalized, institutionalizes, institutionalizing
+- institutionalized: noninstitutionalized
 ### Examples
 - The inventors of the new process are two young chemists at the Indian Institute of Technology in Kharagpur.
 - For example, the University of Wisconsin Population Health Institute does health rankings of counties in every state.